 Common forms of work off the clock include:

-- Pre-shift work, such as time spent preparing a restaurant to open, preparing a worksite or preparing safety equipment.
+- Pre-shift work, such as time spent getting a restaurant ready to open, preparing a worksite or setting up safety equipment.

-- Post-shift work, such as clean-up, equipment storage or delivering equipment to a new location.
+- Post-shift work, such as clean-up, storing equipment, or transferring equipment to a separate location.

-- Administrative work, such as completing paperwork or medical charts.
+- Administrative work, such as completing paperwork, time sheets, or medical charts.

-- Redoing a project or correcting mistakes at the employer’s request.
+- Redoing a work project or correcting errors at the boss’s request.

 - Work that an employee does during a required meal or rest break.

 Sometimes work off the clock is work that would have been compensated at the employee’s regular rate of pay.
 However, it is frequently work for which the employee would have been owed time and a half or double time overtime pay.

 2. Does “work off the clock” always have to be requested by an employer?